MichaelBelousov/graphl/website/src/blog/why-are-there-no-visual-scripting-languages.md

 ---
-path: "/blog/why-are-there-no-visual-scripting-languages"
+path: "/blog/why-do-visual-scripting-languages-suck"
-title: "Why are there no visual scripting languages?"
+title: "Why do visual scripting languages suck?"
 date: "2025-01-01"
 ---

-## Why do visual scripting languages suck?

 Why are there no very popular visual scripting languages?
-You may know this is kind of a trick question... there are plenty!
+This is a trick question... there are plenty!
 Here is a sample of some different visual scripting systems, some you may have heard of:

 - [Blender nodes](https://docs.blender.org/manual/en/latest/modeling/geometry_nodes/index.html)
 - [Unreal Engine Blueprints](https://dev.epicgames.com/documentation/en-us/unreal-engine/introduction-to-blueprints-visual-scripting-in-unreal-engine)
 - [Scratch/Google Blockly](https://developers.google.com/blockly/)